arwrarwr/SIH-demo-project/README.md

 Special thanks to the Raspberry Pi Foundation for the hardware platform and to the open-source community providing excellent Python libraries enabling this project.

 ---

-## License

-Specify your license here (e.g., MIT License).

----

-*For questions or collaboration opportunities, contact [Your Contact Info].*